 He is widely known for his showboating performances where he regularly plays his double and quad-necked guitars and unleashes his wild ‘over under’ fretting technique.

-Check out the video below for a great example of Michael Angelo Batio’s incredible showmanship as he belts out an incredible solo on his double guitar – playing both left AND right-handed!
+Check out the video below for a great example of the incredible showmanship of Michael Angelo Batio as he belts out an incredible solo on his double guitar – playing both left AND right-handed!

 Dimebag was known for his aggressive playstyle, with his wild whammy bar tricks being his signature moves of choice.

-As a young player, he was famously banned from competing in local talent competitions after winning too many of them!
+As a young shred guitar player, he was famously banned from competing in local talent competitions after winning too many of them!

 Check out the video below which showcases an 18-year-old Dimebag ripping out an incredible shred solo in 1984.